DylanDijk/dylandijk.github.io/_posts/2023-01-01-linear-algebra.md

 Important to note that linear maps are only defined over the same field

-- Linear maps are uniquely determined by their action on a basis. i.e If we define a function that maps elements in a basis $S \subset V$ to $U$ then there exists a unique linear transformation such that the mapping of basis vectors as we defined it holds.
+- Linear maps are uniquely determined by their action on a basis. i.e If we define a function that maps elements in a basis $S \subset U$ to $V$ then there exists a unique linear transformation such that the mapping of basis vectors as we defined it holds.

 For vector spaces $U$,$V$ over a field $K$ we denote the set of all linear maps from $U$ to $V$ as $Hom_K(U, V )$.
 The operations of scalar multiplication and addition on linear maps in the set $Hom_K(U, V )$ makes $Hom_K(U, V )$ into a vector space over $K$.